aburgasser/splat/README.md

 General instructions on setting up to run SPLAT are maintained at http://bit.ly/1AQuy9G

+You should copy the file .splat_access into your home directory - this is your access key

 ## Using SPLAT

 The best place to start is the code documentation, housed at http://bit.ly/1zPZgi2